wararyo/M5Chorder/README.md

 This is a M5Stack app which provides functions to play chords via Bluetooth Low Energy MIDI.

 ## Note
-Currently it works only when connected to iOS
+Currently it works only when connected to iOS😢

 It uses 1.3M byte of program memory.
 If you use M5Stack 4MB-flash model, change partition to "Huge App (3MB No OTA)".